auth0-samples/auth0-ionic2-samples/01-Login/README.md

 ```

 This will tell the Auth0Cordova library to handle url redirects created by `cordova-plugin-customurlscheme`, and ultimately get users back into your application.

+## Running the app

+First, make sure you have a platform added: `ionic cordova platform add android` or `ionic cordova platform add ios`.
+Then, you can do either `ionic cordova emulate <platform>` or `ionic cordova run <platform>`, depending on if you want to start the project in an emulator or run it on a real device, respectively.